-- the categories of assets the ELTIF is authorised to invest.
-It shall mention if (d) transactions in financial derivative instruments are authorised, in which case it shall include a prominent statement indicating how those operations may be carried out only for the purpose of hedging risks inherent to other investments of the ELTIF, and the possible outcome of the use of financial derivative instruments on the risk profile; - any other information considered by the competent authorities to be relevant for the purpose of paragraph 2.
+- (d) the categories of assets the ELTIF is authorised to invest.
+It shall mention if transactions in financial derivative instruments are authorised, in which case it shall include a prominent statement indicating how those operations may be carried out only for the purpose of hedging risks inherent to other investments of the ELTIF, and the possible outcome of the use of financial derivative instruments on the risk profile prominent indication of the categories of assets the ELTIF is authorised to invest in; - (e) any other information considered by the competent authorities to be relevant for the purpose of paragraph 2.